ceejbot/monitoring-budget/slides.md

 ---

-# [fit] npm is 25 people
+# [fit] npm is __25__ people
-# [fit] __4__ people run the registry
+# [fit] __4__ of us run the registry

 ^ We have 25 people now.
 When we started, it was 14 million / day with 5 people.
 Total.
 Most companies with services this large got there slowly and have staff to match.
 Not npm.
-We're a hobby project gone viral-- kaboom!
+We're a hobby project gone viral!
 If you're a javascript programmer, you're probably using us.

 ---